CipherShi/MONGODB_REPLICA_SETUP/README.md

   ```
   sudo vi /etc/nginx/nginx.conf
   ```
-  Next we will add the following above the http map
+  Next we will add the following above the http config
   ```
   stream {
       server {